MicrosoftDocs/entra-docs/docs/identity-platform/reference-third-party-cookies-spas.md

 This limited-lifetime refresh token pattern was chosen as a balance between security and degraded UX.
 Without refresh tokens or third-party cookies, the authorization code flow (as recommended by the [OAuth security best current practices draft](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)) becomes onerous when new or additional tokens are required.
 A full page redirect or popup is needed for every single token, every time a token expires (every hour usually, for the Microsoft identity platform tokens).

 ## User type specific mitigations
 Not all users and applications will be uniformly affected by third-party cookies.
 There are some scenarios where due to architecture or device management, the refreshing of tokens can be done without third-party cookies.

 For *managed enterprise device* scenarios, certain browser and platform combinations have support for [device conditional access](/azure/active-directory/conditional-access/concept-conditional-access-conditions#supported-browsers).
 Leveraging device identity will minimize the need for third-party cookies as the authentication state can come from the device instead of the browser.

 For *Azure AD B2C application* scenarios, customers can set up a [custom login domain](/azure/active-directory-b2c/custom-domain?pivots=b2c-user-flow) to match the application's domain.
-Browsers would not block third-party cookies in this scenario as the cookies remain in the same domain (ex: login.contoso.com to app.contoso.com).
+Browsers would not block third-party cookies in this scenario as the cookies remain in the same domain (e.g. login.contoso.com to app.contoso.com).

 ## Next steps